Santa Uses Power Automate to Automate the Holidays

 Using variables, the Elves can personalize the Survey Forms.
 Variables allow you to insert dynamic custom values such as First Name, Last Name and Email address.
 Variables can be added by going to the Forms ellipsis and clicking Survey Variables.

-By default, First and Last Name are defined, but the Elves decide to also add Email Address to be used later when distributing the survey.
+By default, First and Last Name are defined, but the Elves decide to also add Email Addresses to be used later when distributing the survey.

 Once all variables are added, the Elves use them in the current Survey title, description or questions.